Ephemeral-Intel/modularCA/README.md

 - Add CRL schedule generation and testing endpoint
 - Add endpoint to retrieve CA cert(s) and CRLs

-## Reasoning
-There is a low amount of competition and open source CA projects.
-A lot of the great CA features are only available in commercial or paid subscription products.
-By developing a new application with those features already being free in mind, Modular CA aims to provide a product that can compare with commercial solutions.

 ## Development

 Contributors are welcomed!
 Any feature requests are also welcomed.

 Visual Studio is currently being used for coding.

 DotNet 8.0 is needed to construct the API.

 [Node.js](https://nodejs.org/en/download) v22 is being used for frontend development.

 ## Secure By Design Principles